edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

    h.
 Assign one or more MAC Addresses to the credential group
       ![](../images/assign_mac.png)

-   >**NOTE:** The MAC address field can be left blank if the SecretPath from the "Enter Secret Path ..." step above, is set to the DefaultSecretPath (credentials001) from the [cmd/res/configuration.toml](../../cmd/res/configuration.toml).
+   >**NOTE:** The MAC address field can be left blank if the SecretName from the "Enter Secret Name ..." step above, is set to the DefaultSecretName (credentials001) from the [cmd/res/configuration.toml](../../cmd/res/configuration.toml).

    i.
 Learn more about updating credentials [here](../utility-scripts.md)